eRST: A Signaled Graph Theory of Discourse Relations and Organization: Data

 \subsection{\theory{} Annotations across Genres}

 Table \labelcref{tab:data-dm-secedge} gives an overview of the prevalence of secondary edges in GUM as a whole, as well as by genre, and in comparison to our annotations of the RST-DT test-set.
-As the table shows, $\sim$13\% of discourse markers in GUM are orphans (895/6,920), fewer than in RST-DT, which has $\sim$17\% (87/493).
-At the same time, the proportion of secondary edges is identical in both datasets at 3.37\%, and there are only slightly more DMs per relation in GUM (.231 on average per relation, compared to .191 in RST-DT).
-The latter differences suggest different amounts of unmarked relations in both corpora, and slightly more relations with multiple markers in GUM.\footnote{An anonymous reviewer has noted <4\% of relations being secondary may mean that they are close to negligible, but we note that depending on our interests they can be very important: over 14\% of GUM \textsc{result} relations are secondary, as are over 10\% of \textsc{concession} relations (see Section \labelcref{sec:applications} for more statistics).
+As the table shows, $\sim 17$\% ($87$/$493$).
+At the same time, the proportion of secondary edges is identical in both datasets at $3.37$\%, and there are only slightly more DMs per relation in GUM (.$231$ on average per relation, compared to .$191$ in RST-DT).
+The latter differences suggest different amounts of unmarked relations in both corpora, and slightly more relations with multiple markers in GUM.\footnote{An anonymous reviewer has noted <$4$\% of relations being secondary may mean that they are close to negligible, but we note that depending on our interests they can be very important: over $14$\% of GUM \textsc{result} relations are secondary, as are over $10$\% of \textsc{concession} relations (see Section \labelcref{sec:applications} for more statistics).
 These are highly relevant to semantic applications, research on political speech, and more, and demonstrate the added value of \theory{} in covering the full breadth of relations in texts.}

 Looking at GUM genres, we see considerable variation. \textit{News} unsurprisingly comes very close to the RST-DT values for DMs, but far below for secondary edges, perhaps because GUM news stories are shorter than some of the long and complex texts in the RST-DT test set.
-Other genres are even stronger outliers: Secondary edges are rarest in how-to guides (\textit{whow}, 1.95\%) and most common in \textit{vlog} (6.56\%), the latter due to frequent linking of sentences with sentence initial \textit{And}, and to some extent \textit{So} (only counting cases in which `so' is actually a DM). \textit{Academic} is surprisingly below average in DMs per relation, despite common assumptions in the literature about the explicitness of academic text (e.g.~\citealt{Hughes1996}; see \citealt{BiberGray2010} for criticism).
+Other genres are even stronger outliers: Secondary edges are rarest in how-to guides (\textit{whow}, $1.95$\%) and most common in \textit{vlog} ($6.56$\%), the latter due to frequent linking of sentences with sentence initial \textit{And}, and to some extent \textit{So} (only counting cases in which `so' is actually a DM). \textit{Academic} is surprisingly below average in DMs per relation, despite common assumptions in the literature about the explicitness of academic text (e.g.~\citealt{Hughes1996}; see \citealt{BiberGray2010} for criticism).

 However, it would be wrong to say that \textit{vlogs} are more explicit in their discourse relations than \textit{news}, since DMs/orphans are not the only means of signaling relations.
 Turning to all signal types, Figure \labelcref{fig:sigtype-barplots} shows the percentage of each major signal class across all GUM genres vs. the entire corpus, including the proportion of relations signaled by any means in black (`any').
 RST-DT is shown for comparison but only has data for DMs (the `dm' bar includes orphans, and secondary edges are counted in relation totals).